PhrozenIO/PowerRemoteDesktop/README.md

 ### List of ideas and TODO

 * 🟢 Support Password Protected external Certificates.
 * 🟢 Mutual Authentication for SSL/TLS (Client Certificate).
-* 🟢 Synchronize Cursor State.
 * 🟢 Synchronize Clipboard.
-* 🟠 Keep-Alive system to implement Read / Write Timeout.
 * 🟠 Listen for local/remote screen resolution update event.
 * 🔴 Motion Update for Desktop Streaming (Only send and update changing parts of desktop).